zibo-zhang-9/teleoperated-micro-assembly-haptic-feedback/README.md

 **Coupling & Control Panel (Bottom-center)**: Core module for bilateral teleoperation; coupling activation between tele-tweezer and micro-gripper; control of the **haptic feedback loop** (asservissement in French);

+This module directly implements the bilateral coupling strategy described in the previous section, enabling both real-time master–slave synchronization and force feedback rendering to the operator.

 ---

 # Experimental Demonstration